msknapp/msknapp.github.io/docs/operatingsystem.md

 - **Operating System:** uname
 - **Bash version:** `bash --version`
     - You need version 4+ to have full support for arrays.
 Mac still ships with version 3.
-    - posix compliance:
+    - posix compliance

 ## Mac Shortcuts

-- Right click: use two fingers to press down on the scroll pad.
+- **Right click:** use two fingers to press down on the scroll pad.
-- Scroll on page: use two fingers to swipe on the scroll pad.
+- **Scroll on page:** use two fingers to swipe on the scroll pad.
-- Zoom: Use two fingers on the scroll pad, move your fingers apart or together.
+- **Zoom:** Use two fingers on the scroll pad, move your fingers apart or together.
 - Moving files in finder:
     - Select the files, choose to copy them with command+v, or right click and choose copy.
     - Navigate to the folder where you want them placed.
 Right click, if you hold down the option button, the move command replaces the paste command, click move here.
-- Swap workspaces: Place three fingers on the scroll pad and swipe left/right.
+- **Swap workspaces:** Place three fingers on the scroll pad and swipe left/right.
 - Switch application windows: command+tab
-- Scroll: use two fingers on the mousepad.
+- **Scroll:** use two fingers on the mousepad.
-- Right click: press down with two fingers on the mouse pad.
+- **Right click:** press down with two fingers on the mouse pad.
 - View hidden files from finder: shift+command+”.”

 Removing a quarantine on a file: `xattr -r -d com.apple.quarantine <file>`

+- Using Finder:
+    - Navigating to an unusual directory, like your home: command+shift+G, then type it in.

 ## Chrome Browser Shortcuts